GerritCodeReview/homepage/pages/site/about.md

 ## Rietveld

-Guido van Rossum open sourced portions of Mondrian within [Rietveld], a similar code review tool running on Google App Engine, but for use with Subversion rather than Perforce.
-Rietveld is in common use by many open source projects, facilitating their peer reviews much as Mondrian does for Google employees.
+Guido van Rossum open-sourced portions of Mondrian within [Rietveld], a similar code review tool running on Google App Engine, but for use with Subversion rather than Perforce.
+Rietveld is in common use by many open-source projects, facilitating their peer reviews much as Mondrian does for Google employees.
 Unlike Mondrian and the Google Perforce triggers, Rietveld is strictly advisory and does not enforce peer-review prior to submission.